nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 * Increased mbedTLS heap size.
 * Lowered main stack size to increase user application space.
 * No obsolete configuration options.
-* Vendor hooks for NCP allowing User to extend handled properties by its own, customized functionalities.
+* Vendor hooks for co-processor architecture allowing users to extend handled properties by their own, customized functionalities.

 This sample supports optional :ref:`ot_coprocessor_sample_vendor_hook_extension` and :ref:`logging extension <ot_coprocessor_sample_logging>`, which can be turned on or off independently.
-See :ref:`ot_coprocessor_sample_features_enabling` for details.
+See :ref:`ot_coprocessor_sample_config_files` for details.

 Overview
 ********

-The sample demonstrates using an Co-Processor target on the MCU to communicate with Userspace WPAN Network Daemon (`wpantund`_) on Unix-like operating system.
+The sample demonstrates using a co-processor target on the MCU to communicate with Userspace WPAN Network Daemon (`wpantund`_) on Unix-like operating system.
-According to the Co-Processor architecture, the MCU part needs to cooperate with user higher layer process to establish the complete full stack application.
+According to the co-processor architecture, the MCU part must cooperate with user higher layer process to establish the complete full stack application.
-The sample shows how to set connection between the Co-Processor and wpantund.
+The sample shows how to set up the connection between the co-processor and wpantund.

 This sample comes with the :ref:`full set of OpenThread functionalities <thread_ug_feature_sets>` enabled (:option:`CONFIG_OPENTHREAD_NORDIC_LIBRARY_MASTER`).